HsuWai/Spring-Boot-Basic-Microservice/README.md

 # Spring-Boot-Basic-Microservice
-Testing project of spring boot microservice
+Testing Project of spring boot microservice using Spring Cloud

 This is just a testing repo for my learning path of Microservice via Spring Boot and Spring Cloud.